|

 whether a gushing entry on a "science-lite'' subject rates

 higher than a diligent-but-worthy dig into an arcane field.
+There were a few surreal moments, for instance

 when Prof Lewis Wolpert gave his rundown of favourites in the younger